Search

 What’s next for Computer Vision in Retail?

-Despite computer vision being the most mature AI technology today with a wide range of real-life use cases, it still is in an early phase and far beyond its full potential.
+Despite computer vision being the most mature AI technology today with a wide range of real-life use cases, it remains in an early phase and far beyond its full potential.
 It’s worth noting that certain situations cannot be identified or tracked at all, mostly because of illumination, occlusion, or complex scenes.
 However, computer vision algorithms and the underlying technology are developing rapidly.
 AI technology will be important to gain a competitive advantage in delivering products and services better.

 To read more about the use of computer vision algorithms in different, related industries, check out our article about the Most Popular Computer Vision Applications.